Range Map

 Overview

-For a buyer evaluating one today, the 690B sits in a narrow band of the used-turboprop market: faster than a King Air 90, smaller and cheaper than a King Air 200, and arguably better-mannered in cruise than a Mitsubishi MU-2.
+For a buyer evaluating one today, the 690B sits in a narrow band of the used-turboprop market: about 279 KTAS cruise, a 31,000 ft service ceiling, and a 10,325 lb MTOW give it genuine cabin-class turbine capability in a high-wing airframe.
 The high wing buys ground clearance, easy cabin access, and unobstructed views from passenger seats, but the airplane is unambiguously a serious turbine that wants two crew and a Type Rating-grade approach to systems management.

 Fleet support is the single most important contextual fact.
 Twin Commander Aircraft LLC (the type-club and TCDS holder) actively maintains the type with the Service Center network, mandatory inspection guidance, and the long-running Grand Renaissance airframe refurbishment program.
 A 690B that has been kept current at a Twin Commander Service Center is meaningfully more operable than one that has not.